-Grilled Potatoes Are the Perfect Summer Side—but There's One Key Step Everyone Misses When Making Them
+Grilled Potatoes Are the Perfect Side—but There's One Step Everyone Misses When Making Them

-We’d never want potatoes to miss out on the fun.
 Cooking potatoes on the grill is a super simple way to make a deliciously smoky side dish.
-You can also grill your potatoes before you mix them into a potato salad—like in this recipe for Grilled Potato and Onion Salad—to add depth and complexity to your dish.
-And heads up: they pair just as perfectly with burgers as French fries do, but require a lot less elbow grease (and actual grease).
-But the one complaint we’ve heard time and again from cooks about making grilled potatoes is that their insides can’t cook fast enough to beat their skins from burning.
+You can also grill your potatoes before you mix them into a potato salad to add depth and complexity to your dish, like in a hearty grilled potato and onion salad.
+And heads up: They pair just as perfectly with burgers as French fries do, but require a lot less elbow grease (and actual grease).
+But the one complaint we've heard time and again from cooks about making grilled potatoes is that their insides can't cook fast enough to beat their skins from burning.

 Lastly, boiling your potatoes in heavily salted water first helps infuse them with seasoning—and therefore flavor—by allowing them to soak up the salt.
 When you toss your spuds on the grill without having boiled them ahead of time, their surface is the only part that gets seasoned.

 How to par-boil potatoes for grilling